JAMA Internal Medicine

 JAMA Internal Medicine is a monthly peer-reviewed medical journal published by the American Medical Association.
 It was established in 1908 as the Archives of Internal Medicine and obtained its current title in 2013.
 It covers all aspects of internal medicine, including cardiovascular disease, geriatrics, infectious disease, gastroenterology, endocrinology, allergy, and immunology.
-The editor in chief is Rita F. Redberg (University of California, San Francisco).
+Sharon K. Inouye of Harvard Medical School and Beth Israel Deaconess Hospital became the journal editor-in-chief on July 1, 2023, succeeding Rita F. Redberg of the University of California, San Francisco.

-According to Journal Citation Reports, the journal's 2021 impact factor is 44.409, ranking it 7th out of 172 journals in the category "Medicine, General & Internal".
+According to Journal Citation Reports, the journal's 2022 impact factor is 39.0, ranking it 7th out of 168 journals in the category "Medicine, General & Internal".

 Naming history

 Abstracting and indexing

 The journal is abstracted and indexed in Index Medicus/MEDLINE/PubMed.